Chevrolet Equinox: Third generation (2018)

-For 2019, the infotainment systems were upgraded with all models now featuring two USB ports on the center stack, while the second-row 12-volt power outlet was replaced with two USB charge-only ports; an SD card reader and higher-quality backup camera and sound system became available on higher trims.
-All LT models now featured a multi-color LCD display on the gauge cluster.
+For 2019, the infotainment systems were upgraded with all models now featuring two USB ports on the center stack, while the second-row 12-volt power outlet was replaced with two USB charge-only ports; an SD card reader, higher-resolution backup camera, and sound system became available on higher trims.
+All LT models now featured a multi-color LCD on the gauge cluster.
 New safety features, including adaptive cruise control and front pedestrian braking, became available.
 The Premier badge on the liftgate was changed from a single rectangular emblem to individual letters.

 For 2020, the diesel engine was discontinued because of low consumer demand.
 (GM originally planned to discontinue AWD on diesel models.)
 All Equinox models now came standard with a host of additional safety features, including forward collision alert, following distance indicator, lane keep assist, lane departure warning, forward automatic emergency brakes, and IntelliBeam automatic high-beam headlamps.
 The rear passive entry buttons were also removed from the exterior door handles.

 For 2021, the 2.0-liter LTG turbocharged inline-four was discontinued as it only comprised around seven percent of all Equinox sales.
 Leather seating became available on LT models with the Confidence and Convenience Package.

 The Equinox was discontinued again in the Mexican market in July 2021 because of poor sales, being indirectly replaced by the Captiva, although it is still produced in Mexico for export markets.